 CID 3849 is deferred for further (offline) discussion.

+Rev 3: Alfred’s comment.
+Also deferred 3851.

 TGbn editor: Baseline for this document is 11bn D0.1 and REVme D7.0

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbn Draft.
 This introduction is not part of the adopted material.